 Also, my commercial cleaning accounts knew me and I knew them prior to contracting with them.
 This residential customer contacted me through a mail ordering advertisement I sent out.
 We were perfect strangers.
 And, well, we can all agree that residential cleaning and commercial cleaning are two different types of service.
 Soooooo.
 I was nervous.

 I was anxious about everything.

 I started to doubt myself and my capabilities to clean the home.
 I kept thinking if I would measure up to this customer’s expectations.
 Would I be able to bring satisfaction to them in regards to their greatest concerns?
 I second guessed myself and questioned why did they reach out to me?
 I was not at all convinced that it was my 2-bit 1/3 of a sheet Val-Pak advertisement.
-Naw, that couldn’t have been it.
+Nope, that couldn’t have been it.

 I wondered, what happened to the last cleaning company?
 I could only hope not to repeat the same mistakes.
 I simply didn’t want to disappoint the customer.
 That would be disappointing to me.

-Just starting my company at 19 years old was an accomplishment itself.
+Just starting my office cleaning company at 20 years old was an accomplishment itself.
 No one else in my family, and certainly not my circle of young friends, had knowledge of owning or operating a professional cleaning service.
 I felt like a fish out of water most of the time.
 But, it was my dream to be a business owner.
 To be the business owner of a professional cleaning service especially because I had a passion for cleaning.

 It was what I wanted more than anything at that time.

 By the way, have you started your cleaning company?
 If not, visit our online shop just for professional cleaners.
 There are guide books, workbooks and printables useful for new cleaning pros and side hustlers.